aws-samples/disaster-recovery-workshop/workshop/content/labs/basics/cloudfront/cloudshell.en.md

 2.
    <img src="/images/console-cloudshell2.png?classes=shadow" />

-   *Using AWS CloudShell we don't have to set up access though AWS CLI locally.*
+   *Using AWS CloudShell we don't have to set up access though AWS CLI locally or AWS Cloud9.*

 #### 2. Create the configuration variables